Furqan147/Asp-Net-Core-Microservices/README.md

-# Asp Net Core Microservices Communication
+# Asp Net Core Microservices
-This repo contains code for microservice communication.
+This repo contains code for microservices in asp .net core.